grscheller/grok-lua/Notes.md

 ## Notes

-I don't intend to retroactively edit these notes useless they are either misleadingly confusing, factually inaccurate, or to edit out typos.
+I don't intend to retroactively edit these notes useless they are either misleadingly confusing or factually inaccurate.

 ### 2024-03-18: Get a hello world program working

+I intend to start by getting a variant of the first example program from `:help lua-intro` to work.

 Here are my available tools I have so far on Arch Linux.